Siphon880gh/rapid-tools-suite/readme.md

 ```

 **BOILERPLATES**<br/>
+*What:*
-*What:* For frontend static webpages, web apps, and backend.
-There is a boilerplate that contains HTML, Bootstrap, jQuery, and Handlebar that helps you get started on your static webpage.
+-For static frontend, web app, and backend. <br/>
+-Static frontend boilerplate with HTML, Bootstrap, jQuery, Knockout, and Handlebar that helps you get started on your static webpage with two way binding and visibility directives.
 Another boilerplate includes libraries such as Crossroads JS to help start a web app.
 Finally, a RESTful PHP boilerplate lets you access your mysql database, use the intuitive $_GET, $_POST, $_PATCH, $_UPDATE, etc arrays, and respond in JSON.

 **SEMANTICS**<br/>
 Add <b>enum</b> types that help you pass flags to functions or use switch statements without the tedious work of making sure you have unique ID's, or making sure the constant values are the same across the app.
 The enum generates an integer underneath.